TheDukeDK/devsecops-demo/README.md

 The following steps must be done **in this order** after the **first** run of the demo with the `bootstrap.sh` script.
 Remember to take a copy of all the tokens you create.

-1. Create Username and Password credentila for cloning
+1. Create Username and Password credential for cloning.

     In Jenkins create a credential of type `Username with Password` with the name `root-gitlab`.
 Note that it **must be** named `root-gitlab`.